← Back to Topics

 Mistake 16: Incorrect Tax Return Reporting

-• Report QSBS sales on Form 8949 and Schedule D
+• Using Form 8949 and Schedule D to report QSBS sales.

 Mistake 17: Not Reporting at All